Spidey01/sxe/docs/Settings.md

   2. System settings loaded from XDG_CONFIG_DIRS.
   3. User settings loaded from XDG_CONFIG_HOME.
   4. Environment variables.
-  4. Command line settings passed to GameEngine's ctor.
+  5. Command line settings passed to GameEngine's ctor.

 An artifact of this means a setting is a setting is a setting.
 Regardless of whether it was specified on the command line, in a configuration file, or some platform specific bundle of joy.

 Typically settings are namespaced by dots.
 Such that "quux.foo" and "quux.bar" suggest a relationship.
 Internally however all settings are a flat key/value pair.

+When Settings sources are merged into the "Runtime" settings: change notifications are triggered.
+For environment variables only those documented here will be dispatched.

 ## Special Settings